 Informed patients make the best patients.

-At some point you're going to start thinking about your augmentation goals and, more specifically, what 'look' you're hoping for with your new breasts.
+At some point you're going to start thinking about your breast augmentation goals and, more specifically, what 'look' you're hoping for with your new breast implants.

 Key things you're going to want to decide on in terms of the look of your new breasts are:

-- Natural or augmented - do you want a look so natural you leave people asking "did she or didn't she get a boob job?", or do you want an augmented look?
+Natural or augmented - do you want a look so natural you leave people asking "did she or didn't she get breast implants?", or do you want an augmented look?

 These aesthetic aspects are just a few of the things you could discuss with your surgeon when you cover what your new boob goals are.